jonathanwilton/jonathanwilton.github.io/_teaching/UQ.md

----
-title: "The University of Queensland"
-collection:
-type:
-permalink: /teaching/UQ
-venue:
-date:
-location:
----

-Teaching Assistant at The University of Queensland
+# Teaching Assistant at The University of Queensland

 2024 Semester 2 - DATA7703 Machine Learning for Data Scientists.